alx-b/blog/README.md

 # Blog
-A small blog to test some libraries.
+A small blog to test some libraries as a school project.

-## Build with
+## Built with
-Python (Flask, Flask-WTF, peewee), HTML, CSS
+Python (Flask, Flask-WTF/WTForms, peewee, argon2-cffi), HTML, CSS.

+## Screenshots
+Soon...

+## Features
+- Account creation.
+- Read posts.
+- Write, update, or delete your own posts.

+## Status
+In progress.